 With disruptions caused in the international supply chains because of the ongoing Russia-Ukraine war, the stock markets, along with most other commodities, are going through a highly volatile phase.
 Just last month, Indian investors collectively lost Rs.
 6 lakh crores due to the stock market crash.

-So, where should you invest your money, especially in uncertain times?
+So, where should you invest your money, especially in un times?
 Is there a way to beat inflation while avoiding the risks associated with stock market investments?
 Let’s find out!

 How to earn money with no stock market risk in India?

 Alternative lending methods like P2P lending have quickly gained ground in India.
 With the rise of Fintech companies, many investors are moving towards P2P investments.

 By investing your money in peer-to-peer lending, you can earn 10%-12% annualised returns and still not face any stock market-related risk.

 Peer-to-peer lending, or P2P lending in India, is a relatively new investment opportunity.
 To put it simply, P2P lending platforms in India enable investors to lend their money to borrowers and earn on the interest rate.
 If you invest regularly and diversify your portfolio, P2P investments have the potential to make high returns and generate consistent income.

 Since the money is lent to a real person, and it works exactly like a loan, P2P loans relatively have low market risk.
 Just like loan repayment to a bank, the borrower is legally bound to repay the money borrowed from you with interest.
 So, how does P2P lending work?
 Read on to find out.

 Regular monthly income with the help of high return investment plan